Author |

 Will you be extending the front factory bump stops or is that not needed with the guard chop?

-_________________ Twin charged twin cam twin locked webwheeler
+Twin charged twin cam twin locked webwheeler